Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 ~~~

-## Signature SDK Demo Application
+## Wacom Ink SDK for signature Demo Application
 ---

-Under the 'Samples/Objective-C/SignatureExample' directory is a full sample iOS app that uses the Signature SDK.
+Under the 'Samples/Objective-C/SignatureExample' directory is a full sample iOS app that uses the Wacom Ink SDK for signature.
 Simply double click the 'SignatureExample.xcodeproj' file to load the example into Xcode.
 Click on Product->Run to build and run the example app.

 A full working example of the 'Signature-SDK Demo App' written in  Swift is under the 'Samples/Swift' directory of the SDK distribution.
 The functionality of this app is identical to that of the Objective-C sample described below.

-## Guide to using the Signature SDK Demo App
+## Guide to using the Wacom Ink SDK for signature Demo App

-The example app serves as an example of how to use the Signature SDK in a real iOS app.
+The example app serves as an example of how to use the Wacom Ink SDK for signature in a real iOS app.
 The sample also includes some sample signatures in PNG, text and binary format, as well as two PDF documents to use as file hashes.
 The app supports iTunes file sharing allowing access to the apps "Documents" folder within iTunes.
 This allows you to examine the captured signature data on the host development system.